1 member

 This page is built to answer that trust question directly.

 A strong code resource must do more than show a string.
-It must make five things clear immediately:
+It must make four things clear immediately:

-If those elements are weak, the player hesitates.
-If those elements are strong, the player acts.
+If those four elements are weak, the player hesitates.
+If those four elements are strong, the player acts.

 That is why referral code STAR-FSRJ-5N7Z is always presented here together with:Confidence comes from clarity, not from repetition alone.